 - Other Treatments

 - Contact Us

 If you’ve ever lost a wonderful hairstylist, you understand the difficulty and sometimes, painful process of finding a new one.
 A haircut is a lot more than just someone cutting your hair.
-It is a service that requires someone who not only will listen to your needs and wants, but knows how to turn that information into a style that is right for your hair.
+It is a service that requires someone who not only will listen to your needs and wants but knows how to turn that information into a style that is right for your hair.
 Botox is very much the same.
-Yes, it is a product, and who you have injecting it can determine how it looks when it’s done, if you like it and most importantly, keep you from having an unwanted side effect.
+Yes, it is a product, and who you have injected it with can determine how it looks when it’s done if you like it, and most importantly, keep you from having an unwanted side effect.

 Botox is a drug.
 If administered incorrectly, there can be side effects.
 And we aren’t just talking about botched Botox from spa parties or home Botox parties.
 Sometimes, we see unwanted side effects from Botox done at an MD’s office or the office of a non-medical practitioner of one sort or another.
 No matter where they come from, the reason behind them is usually always the same: the injections were done by an inexperienced and untrained practitioner.
 At Celibre Medical Corporation, we have a saying: “it’s the training and not the title” of your injector that makes all the difference in your Botox treatment.

 So what exactly do we mean when we say “botched” Botox?
 Usually, it is puffy, swollen, or saggy eyelids and/or eyebrows.
 Known otherwise as ptosis, it is the most commonly seen side effect resulting from Botox injections done incorrectly.
 Sometimes though, we may see someone who’s having mild side effects from just having Botox introduced into their body.
 Things like tiredness, headache, neck pain, and dry mouth can happen.
 Botox injections can also cause pain and tenderness at the injection sites and if the product diffuses deeper into the eye area, double vision, blurred vision, decreased eyesight, and dry eyes may all occur.